Jimmaphy/hz-software-design/README.md

 This could happen when you want to adapt a full interface instead of a single class, or if you want the user to have more control over the instance used.
-The downside of this method is that the user now has to instantiate the object, which isn't necesarry in every case;
+The downside of this method is that the user now has to instantiate the object, which isn't necessary in every case;
 or you just want the adapter to work with a specific configuration.
 The choice is really between flexibility and encapsulation.